jbmusso/grex/README.md

 g.V().retain([gremlin.g.v(1), gremlin.g.v(2), gremlin.g.v(3)])
 ```

+Note: it is currently required to use `gremlin.g.` instead of `g.`.
+This may hopefully change in the future though a bit of refactoring is needed.
+Suggestions welcomed!

 #### Closures

 Closures are currently passed in as strings.
-See https://github.com/gulthor/grex/issues/22 for a discussion on using JavaScript functions.

 ```groovy
 // Groovy